engisalor/quartz/README.md

 # Quartz

-*- Under construction -*

-Quartz is a dashboard for visualizing corpus data from Sketch Engine servers.
-It's built with Python and Plotly's Dash framework and is deployable as a Docker container.
+Quartz is an app for visualizing corpus data from Sketch Engine servers.
+It's structured as an application template: you can build custom features on top of the defaults.
+It's made with Python and the Dash framework and is deployable as a Docker container.

 This repo is oriented toward developers and researchers wanting to automate custom data visualization tasks for corpus linguistics.
-To use Quartz you'll need a compiled Sketch Engine corpus (if using locally) and/or API access to a Sketch Engine server (for making external queries - under development).
+To use Quartz you'll need API access to a Sketch Engine or NoSketch Engine server, as well as familiarity with the tools below.

-Quartz is designed as an application template to allow for easy adaptation, though it can be used as-is with its built-in visualizations.
-These features are meant to be a common resource for developing corpus visualization methods (contributions are welcome).
-Some modifications may be needed depending on how your data is structured.

 ## Installation

-Get started by cloning/forking this repo.
-Also check out these links for information on each software dependency:
+Get started by cloning this repo and checking out these links for information on each dependency:

 - [Sketch Engine](https://www.sketchengine.eu/)
 - [NoSketch Engine](https://nlp.fi.muni.cz/trac/noske)